Skip to content

 ArtifactDescription

-logback-access-spring-boot-starterAuto-configuration and server integrations (Tomcat, Jetty, Security, TeeFilter)
+logback-access-spring-boot-starterAuto-configuration and server integrations (Tomcat, Jetty, Spring Security, TeeFilter).

 Installation